mlc-ai/mlc-llm/README.md

 - [WebLLM](https://webllm.mlc.ai/) is a companion project using MLC LLM's WebGPU and WebAssembly backend.
 - [WebStableDiffusion](https://websd.mlc.ai/) is a companion project for diffusion models with the WebGPU backend.

-## Acknowledgements

-This project is initiated by members from CMU catalyst, UW SAMPL, SJTU, OctoML and the MLC community.
-We would love to continue developing and supporting the open-source ML community.

-This project is only possible thanks to the shoulders open-source ecosystems that we stand on.
-We want to thank the Apache TVM community and developers of the TVM Unity effort.
-The open-source ML community members made these models publicly available.
-PyTorch and Hugging Face communities that make these models accessible.
-We would like to thank the teams behind Vicuna, SentencePiece, LLaMA, Alpaca, MOSS and RWKV.
-We also would like to thank the Vulkan, Swift, C++, Python Rust communities that enables this project.